 - you want to add an inventory-management tool to organize your supply chain

 All of these scenarios will place additional demands on your bandwidth or processing capacity.
-Using cloud hosting, you can set up a new virtual or Cloud Server in as little as 30 seconds to handle these needs.
+Using cloud server hosting, you can set up a new virtual or Cloud Server in as little as 30 seconds to handle these needs.
 And if you find you have excess capacity you’re not using, you can take those servers offline just as quickly.
 You’ll never be caught with too little capacity, and you’ll never need to watch a valuable piece of hardware depreciate as it sits unused.
 The flexibility we discussed also leads to several opportunities for cash savings, which we’ll explore in a future post.

 From the usability side, scalability means easier management of your people and easier organization of your growth.
 If you bring in new personnel to support a major product launch or a temporary team to do an internal audit in preparation for an IPO, you can set them all up with user accounts, network access, e-mail and scheduling – and manage security clearances and automatic expiration – all through a centralized interface, and all without installing any new hardware or software on-site.
 Cloud computing scalability means that you can have the capacity you need as quickly as you decide you need it.
 Certain resources can even be set up to scale automatically in response to demand (e.g. processing capacity for running large data sets).
 With flexible modern cloud servers, computing scalability has become easily available to the business world, and smart companies around the globe are learning how to use it to facilitate growth.